yuwu9145/toy-robot-simulator/README.md

 ### end to end tests

 End to end testing will run against development enviornment.
 Run

 ```bash
 [project_root_directory]$ npm run test:e2e
 ```

-End to end testing will read this file, for each test case, it will override command sequence to `input.txt`, run against `npm start`, and check each outcome against with expected output defined in `testData.e2e.json`.
+End to end testing will read `testData.e2e.json`, for each test case, it will the command sequence to `input.txt`, run `npm start`, and check each console output against expected output defined in `testData.e2e.json`.

 ## Built With